yamamushi/magick-journal/README.md

 **Enable Liber Resh Clock**: Whether to enable the Liber Resh Clock statusbar.
 This will tell you when the next Resh is, and when the previous Resh was.

+**Use Altitude in Resh Calculations**: Whether to use the configured altitude in the Resh calculations.
+If disabled, the altitude will be ignored.

+**Custom Altitude**: The altitude to use for Resh calculations.
+This should be in meters.

+**Display Upcoming Resh Name**: Whether to display the name of the upcoming Resh in the statusbar.

+**Display Upcoming Countdown**: Whether to display the countdown to the upcoming Resh in the statusbar.

+**Display Upcoming Time**: Whether to display the time of the upcoming Resh in the statusbar.

+**Display Previous Resh Name**: Whether to display the name of the previous Resh in the statusbar.

+**Display Previous Resh Time**: Whether to display the time of the previous Resh in the statusbar.

 ### Default Entries

 **Default Location**: The default location to use to populate the "Default Location" field in the full header output.
 This does not affect weather lookups, which are always performed based on your location.